MichaelCorelli/CafeBot-a-Socially-Aware-Assistant-for-coffee-shop-service/README.md

 - **Advanced Natural Language Processing** powered by Large Language Models for adaptive, role-based dialogue management.
 - **Semantic Environmental Mapping** for spatial reasoning and precise product lookup.
 - **Multimodal Interaction** (vocal, gestural, and tablet GUI) with dynamic adaptation based on user role and real-time cognitive load.
+-   **Dynamic 3D Perception & Semantic Mapping**: In the simulation, CaféBot performs an initial 360-degree scan of its environment to build a `dynamic_semantic_map`.
+Using a **YOLOv8** model, it detects objects, localizes them in 3D space, and maps general COCO labels to cafe-specific items (e.g., 'cup' becomes 'cappuccino'), creating a rich, queryable world model.
 - **Human-Aware Navigation** using an A*-derived planner with dynamic collision avoidance that differentiates between static obstacles and moving humans.
 - **Vision-Based Perception** (YOLO object detection) to recognize user-presented products and retrieve details such as pricing, location, and qualitative attributes.